Functional Lecithin (Lysolecithin)

 Most common applications:

-- As allergen free alternative to de-oiled soy lecithin in bakery applications.
+- As an allergen-free alternative to de-oiled soy lecithin in bakery applications.
 These specialty lecithin compositions are less hygroscopic than de-oiled soy lecithin.

 - In frozen dough/bread mixes – freezing causes stress on the dough, hence the increased elasticity of the dough is greatly appreciated.